ginic/bluebikes-dashboard/README.md

 # 🚲 Bluebikes Trips Analysis Dashboard 🚲

 Want to know where people travel using Boston's Bluebikes?
-See which stations are most popular and where
+See how many trips are taken each month, which stations are most popular, where riders travel to and how long they ride for on average.

 # Getting Started
 ## Installing Dependencies and Packages